 The rotavirus vaccine is given to protect your child from rotavirus infection.
 Rotavirus causes inflammation of the small intestine and severe diarrhea.
 Rotavirus can prevent your child's body from absorbing water and nutrients.
 The rotavirus vaccine is given in drops that your baby swallows.
-He will get doses at 2 and 4 months.
+He or she will get doses at 2 and 4 months.
 A third dose may be needed at 6 months.
 The final dose should be given no later than 8 months of age.
 The vaccine can be given as early as 6 weeks of age.

 - Your baby has signs of a severe allergic reaction, such as trouble breathing, hives, or wheezing.

 - Your baby shows signs of stomach pain, such as pulling his or her legs to the abdomen, or severe crying.

 - You see blood in your baby's bowel movement.